-To reduce the risk of SIDS, babies should be placed on their backs to sleep, unless otherwise advised by your baby’s doctor.
-However, what if your baby rolls to his side to sleep?
+To reduce the risk of SIDS, we should place babies on their backs to sleep, unless your baby’s doctor advises otherwise.
+But, what if your baby rolls to their side to sleep?
 Is it okay for newborns to be sleeping on their side?

 Yes, it is okay for newborns to be sleeping on their side provided they are rolling that way on their own and can roll from back to tummy and tummy to back.
 Some parents allow their babies to sleep on their sides even if they aren’t rolling yet, but it isn’t considered quite as safe as back sleeping.

 My son didn’t like to sleep on his back, so we did allow him to sleep slightly on his side without anything propping him up to stay that way, but we never put him on his tummy to sleep.
 Once he started rolling onto his tummy himself, he did sleep MUCH better, but safety trumped a good night’s sleep until then.